-Keyword Positions: How many keywords your website ranks for and at what page position.
-Around 91% of people don’t go past Page 1, so the aim is to get as many terms to Page 1 as possible.
-As a guide, positions 1-9 on page 1, 10-18 on page 2, 19-27 on Page 3 etc.
+Keyword Positions: How many keywords your website ranks for and at what page position?
+Around 91% of web users don’t get past Page 1, so the aim is to get as many terms on Page 1 as possible.

-This report tells you how many terms you have ranked for at which position, so you can work out how many terms you have on page 1, page 2, etc. However, it doesn’t specify what the key phrases are and what pages they go to.
+This report tells you how many terms you have ranked for at which position.
+However, it doesn’t specify what those key phrases are. they go to.
 To get the full information on your ranked keywords, request the Sorted SEO Audit Service.

 Friendly Links – your website address (URL) shouldn’t be too long and should tell Google what the page is about.
-Any “unfriendly” links will be listed here.
+Any “unfriendly” links that have too many characters or aren’t easy for Google to read, will be listed here.

 This section looks at how easy your website is to use on both mobile devices and desktop versions.
 It will tell you if there are any problems and you should note any differences between the two.
-Mobile performance was part of a recent algorithm update by Google, so you need to ensure it’s optimized for mobile.
+Mobile performance was part of a major algorithm update by Google a couple of years ago, so you need to ensure it’s optimized for mobile for optimal rankings.

 As the elements here are mostly technical, I won’t provide a full explanation of each point.
 However, you should check whether all sections in this area have green ticks.
 One section to note is: